 TL;DR

 Your backlog isn't the problem.
 The tickets in it are.
 Most backlog items are vague one-liners — enough to remember the idea, not enough to build it.
 When an AI coding agent reads "improve search performance", it has nothing to work with.
+Early tests of AI-driven backlog assistants found that 40% of open tickets were too vague to act on without rewriting.
 Tekk.coach solves this by turning each backlog item into a full, codebase-grounded spec before anyone writes code.
 Connect your repo, describe the task, get a structured plan your agents can actually execute.

 How Tekk.coach Does Backlog Management

-Tekk has a Kanban board — To Do, In Progress, Done.
+Tekk has kanban board software built in — To Do, In Progress, Done.
 The To Do column is your backlog.
 But what sets it apart is what happens when you plan a task.

 When you open a card and start planning, Tekk's AI agent reads your actual codebase first.
 Not a description of your codebase.
 Not a paste of some files.
 It connects to GitHub, GitLab, or Bitbucket via OAuth and searches your repo — semantic search via embeddings, file search, regex, directory browsing, repository profiling.
 It understands your stack, your patterns, your actual files.